m-reza-rahman/java-on-app-service/README.md

 * Deploying a Spring Boot application using Java SE on App Service.
 The [spring-boot](/spring-boot) folder shows how this is done.
 * Deploying a Jakarta EE application using JBoss EAP on App Service.
 The [jakartaee](/jakartaee) folder shows how this is done.
 * Deploying a Spring Framework application using Tomcat on App Service.
 The [tomcat](/tomcat) folder shows how this is done.

+## Clean up
+Once you are done exploring the demo, you should delete the todo-app-group-`<your suffix>` resource group.
+You can do this by going to the portal, going to resource groups, finding and clicking on todo-app-group-`<your suffix>` and hitting delete.
+This is especially important if you are not using a free subscription.